marrlab/InstantDL/README.md

 - [ ] add versions
 - [ ] create automatically train and test set
 - [ ] add all loss fuctions
-- [ ] add instalation on pip and conda
+- [ ] add installation on pip and conda